LWY1112/LifeLongLearning-App/README.md

-# PathLearner - Learning Management System
+# PathLearner - LifeLong Learning App

 A JavaFX-based learning platform that allows users to enroll in courses, track progress, and advance through different learning levels.